heptarch/heptarch.github.io/drafts/rbl2.md

 date:  2024-05-19
 ---

-**May 19, 2024.** *Creative applied research requires a delicate balance of freedom and focus.
-I ponder how to establish and maintain this balance in a startup environment.*
+**May 19, 2024.** *Bell Labs demonstrates that creative applied research requires a delicate balance of freedom and focus.
+I ponder how to establish and maintain this balance in a smaller environment.*

 <div style="background-color: #212433 ; padding: 30px; margin: 20px; border: 0px solid
 grey; line-height:1.5; border-radius: 15px">